wikindx/wikindx/website/web/src/content/customizing/ajax-programming.md

 an array of javascript include files if you happen to have several.

 2. Add the AJAX instructions to your form element(s).
-In this case, there are two AJAX actions to be performed when the user clicks on an
+In this case, there are two AJAX actions to be performed when the user clicks on clicks on a form field.
-<OPTION> in the select box trigger_Field 'search_Type'.
-An example from
-`core/modules/list/SEARCHRESOURCES.php` is:

 ~~~~php
 $jScript = 'index.php?action=list_LISTSHOWHIDE_CORE&method=initCategories&type=search';